updated: Nov 04, 2024

 Despite your best efforts, home renovations can and do run over budget, creating a sudden need for additional funds.

-Homeowners who have already borrowed up to the maximum renovation bank loan limit of S$30,000, or those who do not want to take out an additional bank loan, may be tempted to instead take an in-house loan offered by the interior design firm they have engaged.
+Homeowners who have already borrowed up to the maximum renovation bank loan limit of S$30,000, or those who do not want to take out an additional personal loan from the bank, may be tempted to instead take an in-house loan offered by the interior design firm they have engaged.

 While this may seem like a timely and convenient solution at the time, taking up such a loan just to complete your renovations may turn out to be a bad idea.